-- As you revise, use a checklist to ensure you've covered the necessary ground - Have you answered all the questions, if any? - Have you kept to the word count? - o Have you gone beyond listing your experiences; have you explained their value? - Have you stayed on script, relating these explanations tightly to the program? - Have you structured your essay well, with something like an introduction, body and conclusion? - o Have you used positive language to explain gaps or weaknesses? - Have you used language in an interesting and attention-getting way? - Get feedback on your first or second draft (The Write Place will gladly help) - Copy edit to remove repetition, to improve clarity, to fix clichés, to add flavour
+REVISE, REVISE: Use a checklist to ensure you've covered the necessary ground

+- Have you answered all the questions, if any? - o Have you kept to the word count? - o Have you gone beyond listing your experiences; have you explained their value? - Have you stayed on script, relating these explanations tightly to the program? - Have you structured your essay well, with something like an introduction, body and conclusion? - o Have you used positive language to explain gaps or weaknesses? - Have you used language in an interesting and attention-getting way? - Have you got feedback on your draft?
+(The Write Place will gladly help!) - Have you copy-edited to remove repetition, improve clarity, fix clichés, add flavour?